What is DA? :

 DA or Domain Authority is a search engine ranking score, from one to 100, the higher your score the greater your sites ability to rank in searches.

 Domain Authority is calculated by evaluating multiple factors, such as linking root domains and number of total links, into one single DA score which can then be used to compare websites, which if you are a blogger will be really important how you fair against other blogs.

+Starting or creating your own blog is actually the easiest part!
+All the logistics after like SEO, promoting and marketing now that’s the hard bit!
 Last year my DA was 45 and I was feeling pretty smug, however gradually over 6 months it dropped to 30 and didn’t seem to be stopping.
 I just couldn’t work out why this was happening.
 Thankfully it seems to have been a yoast plugin bug which I have now rectified and my DA appears to be rising again (35 at the moment.)
 Whilst I don’t understand the technicalities of it at all I do know a few handy tips to help increase DA and ultimately improve your website.

 Top tips for increasing DA :

 SEO : Basic SEO is really underrated but ensuring you have good meta descriptions (should be 150-160 characters long), meta tags, alt tags (never leave uploaded images without keywords rich titles and alt tags never leave them as img_1234), URL structure and site navigation is a good place to start.

 - Evergreen content : This is content that doesn’t date and is always popular for me every school holiday I re-share my posts on running a business around children.

 - Topical content : Content that reflects what is happening at the moment – World Cup, Heatwave, specific days you have identified in your content calendar (International Day of Happiness 20th March, National Freelancers Day 28th June)